-- (i) Location of parking and loading areas - (a) The provision for parking and loading in respect of any site shall not be on: - Part of any manoeuvring area or access lane, or road; - Any screening required by this Plan; - Any solid waste storage area required by this Plan. - (b) In the Business and Industrial zones manoeuvring may be on service lanes. - (c) Parking and loading spaces are to be either visible from the public road or clearly signposted at the road frontage. - (ii) Access, parking and loading areas
+- (iv)(i) Location of parking and loading areas - (a) The provision for parking and loading in respect of any site shall not be on: - Part of any manoeuvring area or access lane, or road; - · Any screening required by this Plan; - Any solid waste storage area required by this Plan. - (b) Provided that in the Business and Industrial zones manoeuvring may be on service lanes. - (c) Parking and loading spaces are to be either visible from the public road or clearly signposted at the road frontage. - (v)(ii) Formation of aAccess, parking and loading areas

-All shared private accessways, rights of way, access lots, common area for access, parking and loading areas shall be designed, formed and surfaced in accordance with the Development Manual.
+All shared private accessways, rights of way, access lots, common area for access, private access to a rear lot, parking and loading areas shall be designed, formed and surfaced in accordance with the MPDC Development Manual 2010.

-(iii) Stacked parking
+(vi)(iii) Stacked parking

-Council shall accept stacked parking only in the case of dwellings provided that the stacking area is exclusive of all those matters listed in(i) above.
+Council shall accept stacked parking only in the case of dwellings provided that the stacking area is exclusive of all those matters listed in (i) above.

+(vii)(iv) Reverse manoeuvring

-- (iv) Reverse manoeuvring - (a) When three or more parking spaces or any loading space are required by this Plan to be provided on site, or where three or more carparks are provided on a site, sufficient space shall be provided on-site so that no reverse manoeuvring on to or from a road is needed. - (b) This requirement shall not apply where vehicular access to any such parking or loading space or spaces is obtained from a service lane. - (c) Parking and loading spaces must be able to be entered in a forward direction requiring no more than a three-point turn.
+- (a) When three or more parking spaces or any loading space or spaces are required by this Plan to be provided on a site, sufficient space shall be provided on-site so that no reverse manoeuvring on to or from a road is needed. - (b) Provided that this requirement shall not apply where vehicular access to any such parking or loading space or spaces is obtained from a service lane. - (c) Parking and loading spaces must be able to be entered in a forward direction requiring no more than a three-point turn.
 The manoeuvring space provided shall take into account the type of vehicle anticipated.
-Loading and manoeuvring areas must be kept clear of obstructions.

-- (v) Non-compliance with general parking, loading and formation standards discretionary activity - (a) Non-compliance with the general parking, loading and formation standards in (i)-(iv) above shall require resource consent as a discretionary activity. - (b) Assessment criteria
+Loading and manoeuvring areas must be kept clear of obstructions. - (v) Non-compliance with general parking, loading and formation standards discretionary activity - (a) Non-compliance with the general parking, loading and formation standards in (i)-(iv) above shall require resource consent as a discretionary activity. - (b) Assessment criteria

-Council shall have regard to the following assessment criteria when considering an application for a discretionary resource consent under this Rule.
+The Council shall have regard to the following assessment criteria when considering an application for a discretionary resource consent under this Rule.

-- (i) Traffic volumes and traffic mix relative to existing and future traffic patterns; - (ii) Speed environment; - (iii) Sight distances; - (iv) Effects on the function, safety, and efficiency of the transport network; - (v) Effects on pedestrian safety; - (vi) Cumulative effects on the transport network; - (vii) Technical advice provided by the New Zealand Transport Agency and/or Council as road controlling authority. - (viii) The matters addressed in, and recommendations of an ITA if required (see Rule 9.1.6).
+- (i) Traffic volumes and traffic mix relative to existing and future traffic patterns; - (ii) Speed environment; - (iii) Sight distances; - (iv) Effects on the function, safety, and efficiency of the transport network; - (v) Effects on pedestrian safety; - (vi) Cumulative effects on the transport network; - (vii) Any matters identified by the New Zealand Transport Agency and/or the Council as road controlling authority.

+(viii) Stock crossings